 - Decline Barbell Bench Press.
 The Decline Barbell Bench Press is a compound movement exercise that is a great complimentary exercise to the Smith Machine Press because (1) it targets the lower chest as opposed to the middle chest and (2) as a free weight exercise it utilizes more muscle stabilizers required to balance and control the weight during exercise execution.

 - Dumbbell Pullover.
-The Dumbbell Pullover is an advanced movement that when performed properly will hit the chest at a different angles and employ muscle fibers not normally recruited standard chest building movements like the Smith Machine Bench Press.
+The Dumbbell Pullover is an advanced movement that when performed properly will hit the chest at different angles and employ muscle fibers not normally recruited standard chest building movements like the Smith Machine Bench Press.

 - Dips.
 Dips work the lower and upper chest muscles.
 Dips are a push-up exercise done in a standing position with a wider grip bar used than when working the triceps.
 Dips can be completed with using your own body weight or adding a weight belt or dumbbell at the ankles.
-Even though the triceps, biceps and shoulders get involved in this workout, following the right technique assures that the chest muscles get targeted.
+Even though the triceps, biceps, and shoulders get involved in this workout, following the right technique assures that the chest muscles get targeted.

 - Cable Crossovers.
 Cable crossover is an isolation movement directly targeting the Pectoralis Major, Sternal.
 Correct form using a hugging type of movement is essential when performing this exercise.
 Cable Crossovers has a great negative movement that employs more muscle fibers when returning to starting position.
 Like with most fly exercises it’s a lighter weighted isolation movement and should be performed after the heavier compound chest lifting exercises.

-Bottom Line on the Smith Machine Bench Press
+Training With The Smith Machine Bench Press